Elecrow-RD/CrowPi2/README.md

 Pair the keyboard:
 1. Unplug the receiver.
 2. Power off the keyboard and the mouse.
-3. Plug the receiver into CrowPi2, power on the keyboard and you should see the red light come on.
+3. Plug the receiver into CrowPi2, power on the keyboard and you should see the status light come on.
 When this happens, immediately press the Esc and Q key at the same time, then you should see the red light start blinking.
 4. Close the keyboard to the receiver once the blue and red light are on at the same time.
 5. When this happens it means you have successfully paired the keyboard.